 As noted above, several design improvements would be possible if we could draw outside the keyboard rectangle.

 Targets could be substantially larger and spaced further apart.
-This could be a user controlled parameter.
-Update 4/29/19: This has now been implemented.

 The space/punctuation row could be placed in its traditional location at the bottom of the keyboard.

 Alternatively, the keyboard could be smaller (it is currently somewhat taller than the standard keyboard).